Family

 ![]() ![]() ![]() ![]() |

 Svonne attended Blue Ridge Community College, earned two associates degrees, and worked several jobs before going back to school to complete a bachelor’s degree in management at Eastern Mennonite University.
-She began working for AIG as a life insurance agent in 2007, but then the economy in general and AIG in particular tanked in 2008, so she’s currently seeking a better job.
+She began working for AIG as a life insurance agent in 2007, but then the economy in general and AIG in particular tanked in 2008.
+It took over four years for her to find a full-time job in one of her areas of expertise.

 ![]() ![]() ![]() ![]() |